Caffeine and Iron: Can You Take Them Together?

 Why is this important?

 Iron deficiency is the most common nutritional deficiency in the world.
-It particularly affects menstruating women, pregnant women, infants and toddlers, vegans and vegetarians, frequent blood donors, athletes, and people with conditions like celiac disease or inflammatory bowel disease that impair absorption.
-Symptoms range from fatigue, weakness, and shortness of breath to brittle nails, hair loss, restless legs, and cognitive difficulty.
-Severe iron deficiency leads to anemia, which can be debilitating.
+It especially affects menstruating women, pregnant women, infants and toddlers, vegans and vegetarians, frequent blood donors, endurance athletes, and people with conditions such as celiac disease or inflammatory bowel disease that impair absorption.
+Symptoms range from fatigue, weakness, and breathlessness to brittle nails, hair shedding, restless legs, and trouble concentrating.
+Left unchecked, it leads to anemia.

 What should you do?

-A practical schedule looks like this.
-Take your iron supplement first thing in the morning, ideally on an empty stomach, with a glass of water or, even better, a glass of orange juice.
-Vitamin C significantly boosts iron absorption, so the orange juice does double duty.
-Wait at least an hour before having coffee, tea, milk, or food.
-Alternatively, take iron in the mid-afternoon or before bed when you are unlikely to be having coffee or tea.
+Every day: take your iron first thing in the morning, ideally on an empty stomach, with a glass of water or, better still, a glass of orange juice, because vitamin C boosts iron absorption.
+Then wait a few hours before having coffee, tea, milk, or a large meal.
+If you would rather not start the day with iron, an alternative is mid-afternoon or before bed, when you are unlikely to be reaching for coffee or tea.
+Drink your coffee and tea between meals rather than with iron-rich food.

 Which specific products are affected?